ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The {{site.data.keyword.cloudant_short_notm}} Sync libraries are native iOS or Android apps that sync data to and from an {{site.data.keyword.cloudant_short_notm}} service.

-Replication is a one-way operation from source to target, which moves all data (deletions, conflicts, attachments, as well as documents) and can be triggered in 1 of 2 ways:
+Replication is a one-way operation from source to target, which moves all data (deletions, conflicts, attachments, as well as documents) and can be triggered in one of two ways:

 1. Run until all the data from the source reaches the target and then stop.
 2. The same as one, but the replication runs continuously forever, transferring new data from the source to the target as it arrives.

 Replication can also be resumed from where it last stopped. {{site.data.keyword.cloudant_short_notm}} keeps a note of `checkpoints` between replicating parties to allow the resumption of a pre-existing replication from its last known position.

-The {{site.data.keyword.cloudant_short_notm}} dashboard includes a replication tab.
+The {{site.data.keyword.cloudant_short_notm}} Dashboard includes a replication tab.
 A replication is started by specifying the source and target databases that include authentication credentials, and whether this replication is a one time or continuous operation.

 A replication can also be given a name, which is handy for tracking which replication job is which.

 Now it's time for a practical exercise.

-1. Go to the {{site.data.keyword.cloudant_short_notm}} dashboard.
+1. Go to the {{site.data.keyword.cloudant_short_notm}} Dashboard.
 2. Create a database called `books2`.
 3. Start a continuous replication from `books` to `books2`.
 4. Visit the `books2` database to check that documents from `books` are now in `books2`.